zyxrhythm/zyxw/README.txt

 2. Make sure Bash 4.x is installed on your host and 'cgi-bin' can execute Bash scripts.
 3. The following commands are available on the host, and the scripts will be permitted to utilize them: whois (the scripts can also work with jwhois), dig, nslookup, openssl, nmap, lsb_release, gawk sed, grep, echo, cat, cut, tr, rev, bc, column, host.
 4. The conf file of whois / jwhois is up to date.
-(The conf file will dictate what TLDs will be supported so make sure it is up to date -- Updated conf files are available on /etc/conf/ directory)
+The conf file will dictate what TLDs will be supported so make sure it is up to date ( Updated conf files are available on /zyx/conf/ directory)

 ---------------------